MeshWorld India Logo MeshWorld.

 systemctl start wg-quick@wg0

-Step 4: Generate a Client Configuration
+Step 4: Client Configuration

-Generate a client key pair
+Generate a client key pair:

 mkdir -p /etc/wireguard/clients